bcbecker/Redis-Caching-Flask/README.md

 Using Postman or cURL, send a GET request to the universities endpoint on localhost port 5000 (http://127.0.0.1:5000/universities?country=<COUNTRY>) with your desired country parameter.

 You will get back a JSON response in around 200-300ms.
 Submit the request again, and you'll see the lightning fast cached response.
 In most cases, sub 10ms!

+Since we are caching by query string, if you change the country parameter, submit a request, then switch back to your original parameter within the 30 second expiration time, it'll still be in the cache, giving you that super fast response.